 Last Updated on August 14, 2022

-Oh, and watch out for the ducks who will pinch your food and also the dodgy fat looking seagull that looks like it has eaten way too many pies.
+Oh, and watch out for the ducks who will pinch your food and also the dodgy fat-looking seagull that looks like it has eaten way too many pies.

 Why is it called Goat Island?

-The name Goat island came about because goats were released on the island to feed early settlers who were marooned.
+Well, the name Goat island came about because goats were released on the island to feed early settlers who were marooned.